Making our city safer? Multiple security patrols in Auckland CBD, but with limited powers

 The council wardens are permitted to ask someone to stop or remove something breaching the bylaws and may issue warnings or fines.

-"There is a slight difference between council and private, but that's more so noise complaints, things like that, not necessarily physical power,” says Gary Morrison.
+"There is a slight difference between council and private [security] but that's more [about responding to] noise complaints, things like that, not necessarily physical power,” says Gary Morrison.

-While these wardens patrol the city, members of the public still need to log complaints online.
+While council wardens patrol the city, members of the public still need to log complaints online.

-Volunteers like community patrols and Māori wardens hold no security licenses or training, and their role is to observe CBD areas and report any issues to police.
+Meanwhile, volunteers like community patrols and Māori wardens hold no security licences and have had no training.
+Their role is to observe the CBD areas and report any issues to police.

 Community patrollers wear a CPNZ labeled polo with a yellow hi-vis.
 Photo: Supplied.

-Chair of Community Patrols New Zealand Chris Lawton says volunteer patrols hold no special powers.
+Chair of Community Patrols New Zealand Chris Lawton says volunteer patrols are not trained to engage.

-While they are made up of volunteers, funding for the Community Patrols comes from government and council grants.
+Made up of volunteers, Community Patrols are funded through government and council grants.

 “It's a cheap way for councils to get a good number of hours of public safety and community safety,” Lawton says.

-Māori wardens focus on providing welfare to vulnerable communities and homeless, such as food and support contacts.
+Māori Wardens, which were first established in the 1840s, focus on providing welfare to vulnerable communities and homeless, such as food and support contacts.

-Private security guards can be seen standing outside of certain businesses and events, and while they typically do not patrol, they are among the visible security presence in the CBD.
+Meanwhile, private security guards can often be seen standing outside certain businesses and events, and while they typically do not patrol, they are among the visible security presence in the CBD.

-They are paid for by the businesses who hire them to watch for shoplifting or aggressive behaviours, but they do not have authority to engage and will have to call police.
+They are paid for by the businesses who hire them to watch for shoplifting or aggressive behaviours, but they do not have authority to engage and will have to call police if trouble starts.

 Private security may be seen wearing a variety of uniforms but commonly are in all black with their ID badge and company name visible.
 Photo: Gaby Lilley.